Saul S. Streit: Life

 In November 1936, Streit was elected Judge of the Court of General Sessions.
 He succeeded Jonah J. Goldstein to the Court, who in turn was appointed earlier in the year to fill a vacancy caused by the death of Otto A. Rosalsky.
 He was inducted to the Court in January 1937.
+In late 1951 and early 1952, Streit served as the primary judge for the majority of the suspects involved in what's commonly known as the CCNY point-shaving scandal, despite it involving more universities than just the previous "Grand Slam" basketball champion City College of New York.
 In 1954, he was elected unopposed Justice of the New York Supreme Court, First District, with nominations from three parties.
 In 1962, he was appointed Administrative Judge of the First District.
 As Administrative Judge, he helped complete the merger of the General Sessions Court in Manhattan and the Bronx County Court into the newly-consolidated Supreme Court.
 He served as a delegate of the 1967 New York State Constitutional Convention.
 At one point, he handled a case involving Jacqueline Kennedy Onassis's fight with writer William Manchester over his book The Death of a President.
 He retired as Justice in 1972 and joined the law offices of Shea, Gould, Climenko and Kramer as counsel to the firm.

 Streit was a member of the New York City Bar Association, the New York County Lawyers' Association, the New York State Bar Association, the American Bar Association, the Freemasons, the Level Club, and the Young Mens Philanthropic League.
 In 1958, he married Jean F. McBride, a television actress who appeared in the daytime television serial Love of Life.
-They had a son, Saul S. Streit Jr.
+Together, they had a son named Saul S. Streit Jr.